jaypatel0512/Git-Repo-Search-React-TypeScript-Tailwind-Project/README.md

-# React github test project
+# React github API test project

+## search the username

-we can serch the list of repos
+## first card will list repos

-when click on + beside repoList button we can bookmark list in console for now
+## click add button to bookmark that list

+## now you can check that to list of bookmark